 Does cervical cancer affect buying life insurance?

-Carcinoma of the cervix (cervical cancer) accounts for 1.3% of female cancer deaths in the U.S. The good news is that incidence and mortality of cervical cancer has noticeably decreased because of widespread screening.
+A history of cervical cancer can affect buying life insurance.
+The good news is that incidence and mortality of cervical cancer has noticeably decreased because of widespread screening.

 When you apply for life insurance makes a difference.
 If you are currently going through treatment, oftentimes life insurance carriers will require you to first complete treatment, wait one year, and then apply.